-Who would enjoy GCSE latin?
+Who would enjoy GCSE Latin?

-- computer programming. - be different...

-In the Upper Fifth we shall be reading a specific text such as Ovid's brilliant Adventures of Perseus.
-Pupils will study the story in the original Latin, together with passages already translated into English to extend the storyline.
-They will be assessed on their ability to understand, analyse and evaluate the text.
-The examination is open-

-• Pupils with a passion for English, literature, modern languages.

-• Pupils with a passion for 'notational' languages: maths, music,

-• Pupils with a passion for history who recognise the value of understanding Western cultural heritage.

-• Those who want to stand out from the crowd and dare to
+- Students with a passion for English, literature, modern languages. - Students with a passion for 'notational' languages: maths, music, computer programming. - Students with a passion for history who recognise the value of understanding Western cultural heritage. - Those who want to stand out from the crowd and dare to be different...